AvinashhMishraa/django_rest_framework_example_2/README.md

 > >     def hard_delete(self):
 > >         return models.QuerySet.delete(self)
 > > ```
-> > This way, both single-object and bulk queryset call the same logic.
-And it applies instance-level hard_delete to each one. &nbsp;👈
+> > This way, both single-object and bulk queryset call the **same logic**.
+And it applies instance-level hard-delete to each one. &nbsp;👈